aosman101/mini-lake-dbt-duckdb/README.md

 - A local DuckDB file can function as a lightweight data lake or data warehouse.
 - dbt models: staging to marts, including dbt tests.
 - A CI workflow using GitHub Actions is designed to run `dbt build` whenever there is a push or a pull request.
--A minimal sample dataset in CSV format is provided so that the project can run on any laptop..
+-A minimal sample dataset in CSV format is provided so that the project can run on any laptop.

 ## Tech stack

-- Using dbt Core with the dbt-duckdb adapter..
+- Using dbt Core with the dbt-duckdb adapter.
 - DuckDB (local .duckdb file).
 - Badges available through Shields.io.